bc3LC/gcamreport/README.md

 remotes::install_github("bc3LC/gcamreport")
 library(gcamreport)
 ```
 **Note**:exclamation:: the local files to be accesses must be inside the `gcamreport` folder, which is considered now as the root direcotry of the R session.
+Inside the R session, it is refered to as `/app`.

-**Note**:exclamation:: to open the shiny app, either go to Docker Desktop and type the last port started, or type 'http://localhost:4000/#' in the browser.
+**Note**:exclamation:: to open the shiny app, either go to Docker Desktop and type the last started port, or type http://localhost:4000 in the browser.

 Now `gcamreport` package is fully loaded.
 Enjoy! :smile: